akanyaani/akanyaani/README.md

 ### 👋 Welcome to My GitHub Profile!

-I'm Abhay Kumar, Principal Data Scientist at Yellow.ai and a passionate Research Scientist focused on training neural networks, especially language models and large language models (LLMs).
+I'm Abhay Kumar, Principal Research Scientist at Yellow.ai and a passionate Research Scientist focused on training neural networks, especially language models and large language models (LLMs).
 With over 8 years in Data Science and NLP, I co-authored the open-source Komodo LLM.

 ### 🌟 Highlights